 Becoming a National Board Certified Teacher

-To become a National Board Certified Teacher, you must be:
+A professional goal for teachers might be to become a National Board Certified Teacher, you must be:

 - An elementary teacher who is planning to teach an elementary general education course in the next two years IEP qualified

 - Currently teaching in a school

 - Eligible for certification by becoming a member of NBEA, an organization that promotes professional excellence for teachers in North America

 NBEA member teachers that teach K-12 are required to renew their certification every two years.
 If you are already a National Board Certified Teacher, you do not need to renew your certification.
 Being a National Board Certified Teacher isn’t just a title, it’s a designation that has real meaning and will help you professionally advance as a teacher.